dvansoye/prompt-portfolio/performMentalModelAnalysis.prompt.md

 ## Section 1: Mental Model Application Matrix

 Systematically analyze the dynamics described in the Target Analysis File.
+Select the more specific model if two related models match.
 For each relevant mental model (up to 12), generate a markdown table with the following columns:
-⦁	Mental Model: The name of the concept.
+-	Mental Model: The name of the concept.
-⦁	Application in Target Document: A direct quote or a concise summary of the event/dynamic that exemplifies this model.
+-	Application in Target Document: A direct quote or a concise summary of the event/dynamic that exemplifies this model.
-⦁	First-Order Consequence (The "What"): The immediate, direct result of the action or dynamic.
+-	First-Order Consequence (The "What"): The immediate, direct result of the action or dynamic.
-⦁	Second-Order Consequence (The "So What?"): The longer-term, indirect, and cascading effects.
+-	Second-Order Consequence (The "So What?"): The longer-term, indirect, and cascading effects.

 ## Section 2: The Lollapalooza Effect - Convergence and Reinforcement